microsoft/edge-devtools-network-console/packages/devtools-network-console/src/host/host-protocol.md

 {
     type: 'LOAD_REQUEST';
     request: INetConsoleRequest;
+    requiresSaveAs: boolean;
     environmentAuth?: INetConsoleAuthorization;
     environmentAuthPath?: string[];
 }
 ```

+`requiresSaveAs` dictates whether the request may not be saved directly, but needs a `toCollectionId`
+property to be included with the `SAVE_REQUEST` message.

 `environmentAuth` and `environmentAuthPath` are optional parameters, but if one is included, both
 must be included.
 This enables the frontend to view and modify the environment authorization.
 The